Kishore Shallow: SVGCA Presidency

 Shallow was president of St. Vincent and the Grenadines Cricket Association (SVGCA) from 2014 until December 2020.
 Under his tenure, SVGCA won National Sports Association of the Year twice.
 He was recognized for his sterling contribution to SVG cricket as president.
 Shallow was president of the SVGCA when it hosted the first recognized cricket tournament during the COVID-19 pandemic, the Vincy Premier League T10.

 Public Figure

-Dr. Shallow became a National Sporting Ambassador in 2019.
-The announcement came in the Independence Address of Prime Minister Dr. Ralph Gonsalves on October 27, 2019.
+Dr. Shallow is the first Vincentian to become the President of Cricket West Indies.
+He became a National Sporting Ambassador in 2019.
+The announcement was made in the Independence Address of Prime Minister Dr. Ralph Gonsalves on October 27, 2019.

 He was also a CARICOM Youth Ambassador, where he served as Vice Dean, Information and Communication.
+During Dr. Shallow's tenure, he served on the CARICOM Regional Commission on Marijuana, a taskforce established to examine the social, economic, health and legal issues surrounding the various aspects of marijuana use in the Caribbean and the implications.

+Political career

+In September 2024, the opposition party in St. Vincent and the Grenadines, the New Democratic Party announced Dr. Shallow as the candidate for the constituency of North Leeward to contest the upcoming General Elections.
+A month prior, in a national poll conducted, Shallow was considered a popular prospect for Prime Minister of the country.

+In response to Shallow's candidacy, the Prime Minister of St. Vincent and the Grenadines, Hon.
+Dr. Ralph Gonsalves argued that it is a conflict of interest for Shallow to be a political candidate while serving as President of Cricket West Indies.
+Dr. Shallow challenged Dr. Gonsalves' perspective suggesting that there is no conflict.

+The entry of Shallow into Vincentian politics has been met with favor by the populace.
+A poll conducted by an independent firm indicated that Dr. Shallow is trending positively in his constituency as the preferred candidate.
+One of Shallow's campaign policies is the Citizen by Investment programme.

 Personal life

-Shallow was born on 23 January 1984 in St. Vincent and the Grenadines.
+Shallow was born on 23 January 1984 in St. Vincent and the Grenadines, and grew up in the small community of Coull's Hill.
 He has a doctorate from Walden University, a master's degree from University of Wales, Institute of Cardiff, and a bachelor's degree from University of Sunderland.
-He is married to Lauren McIntosh-Shallow, an attorney-at-law.
+He is the father of three children, and is married to Lauren McIntosh-Shallow, an attorney-at-law.